TPIsoftwareOSPO/quickstart/README.md

       - kibana
 ```

-Double-click the dgrkt portable executable or run `dgrkt up` in your current directory's terminal.
+Double-click the quickstart portable executable or run `quickstart up` in your current directory's terminal.

 # Implementations